rexshijaku/sql-to-ci-builder/README.md

 ### Demo

 ##### Online demo
-Live demo and free usage will be available soon.
+Live demo and free usage is available <a href='https://sql-to-ci-builder.herokuapp.com/'>here</a>.

 ### Get Started
 ##### Install by a manual download: